Okay, folks, look, I just checked the email here at the top of the air.

 I've been listening to you for over 20 years.

-I uh I sent you an email yesterday, and I kind of got the impression that you were uh giving uh Petraeus a way out for him not to tell the truth.
+I sent you an email yesterday, and I kind of got the impression that you were giving Petraeus a way out for him not to tell the truth.

-Uh I think it's so critical now, especially with uh all these other things that Obama's gonna stick to us as far as the fiscal cliff and everything else, loss of freedom.
+I think it's so critical now, especially with all these other things that Obama's going to stick to us as far as the fiscal cliff and everything else, loss of freedom.

 You know, this guy's still a national hero.

-I mean, he's been in the uniform for what, almost 40 years, almost twice the amount of time you've been on the air, and you're not even waiting another day or two.
+I mean, he's been in the uniform for, what, almost 40 years, to almost twice the amount of time you've been on the air, and you're not even waiting another day or two.

-You don't even know what day he's gonna uh testify.
+You don't even know what day he's going to testify.

-Now everybody knows what the story is, and if a national hero doesn't go to back for the rest of the country, we're lost.
+And if a national hero doesn't go to bat for the rest of the country, we're lost.

-And you're you're telling everybody, you know, the president's invincible, you know, nobody's gonna win.
+And you're telling everybody, yo, the president's invincible.

 My God, how defeated can you be?